Jilian0717/LO_user/LO_tracer_budget/README.md

 - get_DO_bgc_air_sea_1.py:

-  calculate DO production from photosynthesis, DO consumption from water column remineralization & nitrification and sediment SOD, air-sea O2 exchange, and DO\*vol
+  calculate [DO production from photosynthesis], DO consumption from water column remineralization & nitrification and sediment SOD, air-sea O2 exchange, and DO\*vol

 - get_TNTempVol_Denitri_AirSeaHeat_1.py: